Scotia Sea Islands Tundra

-The extensive fur seal population was decimated throughout the region by seal hunters in the 1800s, but the population has rebounded and these islands are now home to millions of seals.
-Species include high numbers of Antarctic fur seals and sub-Antarctic fur seals, as well as also Southern elephant seals, the males of which can grow up to 4 m in length and weigh up to 4 tonnes.
+The extensive fur seal population was decimated throughout the region by seal hunters in the 1800s, but the population has rebounded, and these islands are now home to millions of seals.
+Species include high numbers of Antarctic fur seals, sub-Antarctic fur seals, and Southern elephant seals, the males of which can grow up to 4 m in length and weigh up to 4 tonnes.

-The birdlife is remarkably rich, and incudes the world’s only sub-Antarctic songbird, the endemic South Georgia pipit.
-Eleven of the 30 species of breeding birds on South Georgia (including five species of albatross) are considered by the IUCN to be Threatened or Near-Threatened.
+The birdlife is remarkably rich and includes the world’s only sub-Antarctic songbird, the endemic South Georgia pipit.
+Eleven of the 30 species of breeding birds in South Georgia (including five species of albatross) are considered by the IUCN to be Threatened or Near-Threatened.
 South Georgia is home to seven of the 30 species currently listed under the Agreement on the Conservation of Albatross and Petrels (ACAP).
 Four species of penguin breed across the region: Macaroni, Chinstrap, Adelie, and King penguins.

-There is a continuous human presence on South Georgia, but no permanent inhabitants.
-Scientific bases are maintained by the British Antarctic Survey in three main locations at South Georgia and expedition cruise ships regularly visit in the summer months, with thousands of tourists landing there each year.
+There is a continuous human presence in South Georgia but no permanent inhabitants.
+Scientific bases are maintained by the British Antarctic Survey in three main locations at South Georgia.
+Expedition cruise ships regularly visit in the summer months, with thousands of tourists landing there yearly.
 Bouvet is visited much less, with only the occasional scientific expedition spending time ashore.
 Bouvet Island was designated as a nature reserve in 1971 and is classified as an Important Bird Area.

 Even with the eradication of rats and reindeer from this ecoregion, invasive species remain one of the greatest threats.
 Priority conservation actions for the regions are to: 1) ensure rigorous biosecurity practices remain in place to prevent new introductions to near pristine Islands like Bouvet and minimize the likelihood of reintroductions; 2) undertake research to better understand how ecosystems respond following eradications; and 3) implement systematic conservation planning processes to ensure adequate protection of the environment, especially on South Georgia and the South Sandwich Islands.